asamallab/MCBF/Boolean_complexity/README.md

 ## Procedure to compute the Boolean complexity

-We use the software 'ABC: System for Sequential Logic Synthesis and Formal Verification' to facotrize a Boolean expression.
+We use the software 'ABC: System for Sequential Logic Synthesis and Formal Verification' to factorize a Boolean expression.
 The link to this software is : https://github.com/berkeley-abc/abc

 An instance of a BF (repBF_032) is used to explain the procedure to it's obtain it's Boolean complexity.
 Here repBF_032 is one of the representative Boolean functions of a 4-input Boolean function.